logzio/logz-docs/_source/user-guide/tokens/api-tokens.md

 #### Working with API tokens

+You have full control over your API tokens, to create and delete them at any time.

 * To create an API token, click **+ New API token**.
 Type a brief **token name** and click **Add**.
 * To delete an API token, hover over it, and click **delete** <i class="li li-trash"></i> to delete it.